 As the final part of a CS course in my freshman year of college, we had the option to create whatever project we would like.
 I developed an encryption that was not only locked by a private key, but also immune to Statistical Frequency Analysis (or as I like to call it, The Scrabble Method).
 This is fully open-sourced and available on my GitHub account but it represents some of my earliest work in college.

 In my few couple months at UIUC, I applied and was accepted to the 54hr Startup Competition.
 I spent the entire weekend working with my team CurbSpot and I developed the functional CurbSpot prototype in 3 straight days of work.
 We demoed the app to the judges from companies like Capital One, and walked away with 2nd place in the finals and a grant to continue our work.
 We later were invited to present at ThinkChicago.

-Despite seeming like all I do is CS, I have a lot more up my sleeve.
-In High School, I was a Varsity sprinter, and trained all the way to a 3rd degree blackbelt in Uechi-Ryu.
+Despite seeming like all I do is write code, I have a lot more up my sleeve.
+In High School, I was a Varsity sprinter, and trained all the way to a 3rd degree blackbelt in Uechi-Ryu starting in pre-school.
 I was also an accomplished pianist of over 10 years, and a modestly talented 3D artist, doing all my own art for my apps and games.
 Other things about me include that I love to watch movies, especially from the horror genre, and, in case it wasn't clear, I love making mobile apps.